vickmuir/vpc-on-classic-block-storage/block_storage_is_troubleshoot.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Troubleshooting for block storage
+# Troubleshooting {{site.data.keyword.block_storage_is_short}}
 {: #troubleshoot}

-When you create or manage block storage, you might encounter issues.
+When you create or manage {{site.data.keyword.block_storage_is_short}}, you might encounter issues.
 Often, you can recover by following a few easy steps.
 Issues, symptoms, likely causes, and resolutions are described in the following sections.
 {:shortdesc}

 ## Cannot retrieve a volume in a specified region
 {: #troubleshoot-topic-1}
-{: troubleshoot}

 Information about a block storage volume or volumes could not be retrieved for a given region.
 {: tsSymptoms}